 The conciliation-first principle is a rule whereby matters subject to personal status litigation, such as divorce, must basically undergo domestic relations conciliation proceedings before an action is filed for them.
 Since it is not desirable, from the viewpoint of maintaining domestic peace and of sound cohabitation by relatives, to have matters subject to domestic relations litigation immediately brought before an open court and disputed through litigation proceedings, this principle was adopted as a measure to have the parties resolve the matter amicably and voluntarily in mutual concession.

 Domestic relations conciliation proceeding

 - 1 Judge or domestic relations conciliation officer

 - 2 Domestic relations conciliation commissioners

-- 3 Court clerk
+- 3 Family court investigating officer

-- 4 Family court probation officer
+- 4 Court clerk

 - 5 Parties